-It was clear his challenge could devolve into something with a violent outcome.
+It was clear this challenge could devolve into something with a violent outcome.

 “We were defeated?”
 Kothar exclaimed in shock.
 The men behind him let out cries of dismay.

-“Yes, our shamans sent word with their last breath and the ones who live have all retreated into the mountains.
-So pray tell, brave warriors, why do our foes still live and yet you are here and not at the Krashi plains fighting to the last man?”
+“Yes, our shamans sent word with their last breath, and the ones who live have all retreated into the mountains.
+So pray tell, brave warriors, why do our foes still live while you are here, and not at the Krashi plains fighting to the last man?”

 “Fool!
 You didn’t think him a Polarii spy who seeks The Matriarch’s location?
 You dare bring him to the gathering?”
-Accused Talek with disdain.
+Telk accused with disdain.

 “He did slay a Polarii in battle.
-I've seen it.”
-Murmured a man from the back.
+I saw it,” murmured a man from the back.